remirboy/Text-Library/README.md

 Method's description: Amount of the words in the entered String
      param text: String where you need to find the amount of the words return counter: Amount of the words in the entered string

+static void replaceWord (StringBuilder text, String textWord, String newWord) Method's description: Replaces all words in the StringBuilder by another word
+     param text: your StringBuilder
+     param textWord: word in the text that you want to replace param newWord: word that replaces all textWord in the text